Do Coaches, Instructors & Volunteers Need Background & DBS Checks?

-Who needs a DBS check?
+Who is Eligible For a DBS check?

 But what if you’re working with adults?
 Or what if you’re a sports coach, or an instructor?
 Or a volunteer at a charity or a sports club?